SPINLab/gi-minor-python-course-2019/README.md

 ## installing Python

-TODO!
+You'll need to install Python and a number of external modules on your machine to run the example scripts and perform.
+You can do so as follows:

-- install `Python 2.7` -> Download Python 2.7 from https://www.python.org/downloads/.
+- download and install `Python 2.7` -> [Download Python 2.7](https://www.python.org/downloads/).

 - install the `BeautifulSoup` module: open a command prompt  (Start Menu -> Run cmd...) and execute: `pip install --user BeautifulSoup4`